-We thank all patients and their families for allowing us to study their cells and all clinical staff taking excellent care.
-We are particularly indebted to Dr. Sorin Iurian (Romania) for referring familyA and dedicate this work in memory of our patient A-II-3 who tragically died in December 2021.
-We acknowledge Sebastian Hollizeck and Isabelle Plonner for outstanding expertise in the C4R sequencing and computational facility.
-We are very grateful to Prof. Thomas U. Mayer for providing the HeLa-Flp-In/T-Rex cell line.
-We thank Mrs. Tanja Vlaovic for isolating neutrophils from healthy volunteers.
-We thank Dr. Diana Laverde for her guidance in performing the phagocytosis assay.
-We acknowledge Prof. Manfred Rohde (Helmholtz Centre for Infection Research, Department of Medical Microbiology, Braunschweig, Germany) for the acquisition and processing of electron microscopy studies.
-We are very grateful to the Pediatric Radiology team at LMU for acquisition of the CT scan.
-We thank Drs Lucy Fox and Ella Thompson for help with the zebrafish NGS analysis.
+The authors thank all the patients and their families for allowing us to study their cells and all clinical staff for taking excellent care.
+The authors are particularly indebted to Sorin Iurian (Romania) for referring family A. The authors acknowledge Sebastian Hollizeck and Isabelle Plonner for outstanding expertise in the C4R sequencing and computational facility.
+The authors are very grateful to Thomas U. Mayer for providing the HeLa-Flp-In/T-Rex cell line.
+The authors thank Tanja Vlaovic for isolating neutrophils from healthy volunteers and Diana Laverde for her guidance in performing the phagocytosis assay.
+The authors acknowledge Manfred Rohde (Department of Medical Microbiology, Helmholtz Centre for Infection Research, Braunschweig, Germany) for the acquisition and processing of electron microscopy studies.
+The authors are very grateful to the Pediatric Radiology team at Ludwig-Maximilians-Universität for acquisition of the computed tomography scan.
+The authors thank Lucy Fox and Ella Thompson for the help with the zebrafish next-generation sequencing analysis.

-This work was supported by grants from the DFG (Gottfried Wilhelm Leibniz Program, CRC914 project A08 and A02), the BMBF (PIDNET) and the Care-for-Rare Foundation.
-The Sir Peter MacCallum Cancer Centre Molecular Hematology Laboratory is supported by funding from Wilson Centre for Lymphoma Genomics through the Snowdome Foundation.
+This work was supported by grants from the DFG, Gottfried Wilhelm Leibniz Program CRC914 (project A08 and A02); the TRR332 (project B1); the BMBF (PIDNET); and the Care-for-Rare Foundation.
+The Peter MacCallum Cancer Centre Molecular Hematology Laboratory is supported by funding from Wilson Centre for Lymphoma Genomics through the Snowdome Foundation.
 The Australian Regenerative Medicine Institute is supported by grants from the State Government of Victoria and the Australian Government.
-Graham Lieschke was supported by the National Health and Medical Research Council (1044754, 1086020, 1159278) and Graham Lieschke, Christoph Klein and Piers Blombery were supported by Maddie Riewoldt's Vision (ARMI-MRV-2018G).
-Members of the Lieschke Lab are supported by grants of the Monash University (Graduate Scholarship and International Tuition Scholarship).

-Whole-genome sequencing on family A was supported by the Junior Researcher Fund of LMU Excellence Initiative (to N.Z.).
+This work was supported by grants from the National Health and Medical Research Council (1044754, 1086020, and 1159278) (G.J.L.) and Maddie Riewoldt's Vision (ARMI-MRV-2018G) (G.J.L., C.K., and P.B.).
+Members of the Lieschke Laboratory are supported by grants of the Monash University (Graduate Scholarship) and International Tuition Scholarship).
+Whole-genome sequencing on family A was supported by the Junior Researcher Fund of Ludwig-Maximilians-Universität Excellence Initiative (N.Z.).